cornhead/zusammenfassungen/psv_zusammenfassung.md

 All outcomes of the sub-expressions are exercised once but the decision never evaluated to `true`.

+### Condition/Decision Coverage

+Combination of condition and decision coverage:

+* cover all condition outcomes
+* cover all decision outcomes

+but not all branches of the 'decision tree' might be executed

 ### Modified Condition / Decision Coverage (MC/DC)

-Every condition in a decision has to have taken affect on the outcome at least once. (see the stuck-at error model in the lecture on digital design)
+Every condition in a decision has to have taken affect on the outcome (independently) at least once. (remember the stuck-at error model in the lecture on digital design)

+For example, see the [exam of 2018, task on coverage, subtask D](#2018_mcdc)

 MC/DC is defined in DO-178B (high relevance in industry)

 ### Multiple Condition Coverage